asimihsan/asim_ihsan_io/hugo/content/posts/cache-or-crash/index.md

 were sequentially removed from the cache fleet.
 At the same time, an inefficient Vitess database query for fetching user data in group direct messages (GDMs) occurred.
-With a significant portion of the cache unavailable, the database was overhwlemed, and most queries timed out, preventing cache refilling.
+With a significant portion of the cache unavailable, the database was overwhelmed, and most queries timed out, preventing cache refilling.
 Slack's users experienced a widespread outage, with many unable to access the platform or experiencing significant performance issues.